benbotto/rubiks-cube-cracker/README.md

 Shading is also custom, with procedurally-generated cubie stickers.
 The stickers intentionally have some imperfections, which is supposed to look like smudges (in my opinion, a Rubik's Cube aught to be used!).

-The cube also has a levitation effect, which is modeled after levitating characters in the original Everquest game.
+The cube also has a levitation effect, which is modeled after levitating characters in the original EverQuest game.
 Sorry if that makes you nauseous.